 Most people tend to get bored when they are just plodding along on a treadmill, so hiking can be a good way to mix things up.
 The activity allows seniors to explore new areas and see new things, which makes exercise much more enjoyable.
 Hiking also helps seniors relax in nature, so it can be useful for managing the high stress levels that cause hypertension.

 Dancing is a physically demanding task, and a tango or salsa class can be a good way for seniors to get a little extra exercise.
 Taking dance classes also provides a social outlet for seniors.
 Social interaction has been linked to lower blood pressure levels because it can boost mood and reduce stress.

 Seniors with a competitive side may find sports an enjoyable exercise method.
 Participating in sports helps seniors move around more often and build balance and coordination skills.
 Check with the local recreation center to see if they have a senior league for your loved one’s favorite sport.

 Yoga reduces hypertension risk in two different ways.
 When done at a higher pace, yoga can be an excellent workout.
 Moving through various poses allows your loved one to build muscle and work out his or her heart a little.
 More relaxed forms of yoga can also lower hypertension risks because they reduce stress.
 Yoga is very customizable, so it can be done even by seniors with mobility issues.

 Some seniors need help exercising.
-Aging adults who require assistance with the tasks of daily living can benefit from reliable senior care.
-Rocklin, CA, families trust in Home Care Assistance to provide the high-quality care their elderly loved ones need and deserve.
+Aging adults who require assistance with the tasks of daily living can benefit from reliable live-in care.
+Roseville, CA, families trust in Home Care Assistance to provide the high-quality care their elderly loved ones need and deserve.
 Our caregivers are trained to help seniors prevent and manage serious illnesses and encourage them to make healthier decisions as they age.
 To learn about our high-quality in-home care plans and how they can benefit your aging loved one, give us a call at 916.226.3737 today.